Project-OMOTES/simulator-core/doc/index.rst

 This is the documentation for the OMOTES simulator.
 This simulator can be used the simulate thermo-hydraulics of a district heating system.
 This simulator is developed as part of the Dutch Nieuwe Warmte Nu program.
 More info can be found the  `NWN website`_.
-The simulator is complete  written in Python.
+The simulator is written in Python.
 As input it use the `ESDL`_ format.
 The results are passed back as a pandas pipes dataFrame.
 This documentation is divided in the following sections:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    architecture/architecture
-   solver/solver
+   solver/solver_main
    assets/assets
    controller/controller